-4) Coherence with the Unique Style of Jesus
+Coherence with the Unique Style of Jesus and His Miracles

-Some expressions, attitudes, and actions of Jesus depart significantly from those of the milieu in which he lived, and constitute a style which is distinctive or unique to him.
+Some expressions, attitudes, and actions of Jesus depart significantly from those of the milieu in which he lived and constitute a style that is distinctive or unique to him.

 For example, the way in which Jesus worked miracles is completely different from that of Jewish or Hellenistic miracle workers.